Inzhenerka/docs.getdbt.tech/website/docs/reference/deprecations.md

 ### CustomKeyInObjectDeprecation

-This warning is dispalued when you specify a config that dbt does not recognize as part of the official config spec.
-This could be custom configs or defining `meta` as top-level keys in the columns list.
+This warning is displayed when you specify a config that dbt does not recognize as part of the official config spec.
+This could be custom configs or defining `meta` as top-level keys in the `columns` list.

 #### CustomKeyInObjectDeprecation warning resolution

-Nest custom configs under `meta` and ensure `meta` is nested under `config` (similare to [`propertymovedtoconfigdeprecation`](#propertymovedtoconfigdeprecation)).
+Nest custom configs under `meta` and ensure `meta` is nested under `config` (similar to [`PropertyMovedToConfigDeprecation`](#propertymovedtoconfigdeprecation)).

 Example that results in the warning: